 Solar Amendment Rejected by Court

-On April 5, 2022, the County Commission announced a settlement in the court case and voted to amend a previously proposed amendment to the Comprehensive Plan to allow for utility-scale solar projects with restrictions depending on the land use designation in the Comprehensive Plan.
-The Commission has begun the process of requesting the Planning Commission to draft a new zoning ordinance amendment for utility-scale solar that will be consistent with the recent amendment to the Comprehensive Plan.
+On April 5, 2022, the County Commission announced a settlement in the ZTA19-03 court case.
+The Commission voted to proceed with a new revision of the amendment to the Comprehensive Plan to allow for utility-scale solar projects based on the previosly-invalidated amendment but with added restrictions depending on the land use designation in the Comprehensive Plan.
+The Commission then requested the Planning Commission to draft a new zoning ordinance amendment based on this motion.